John Hunter(1728-1793), Surgeon and anatomist

 Sitter in 13 portraits

 John Hunter moved to London from his native Scotland in 1748.
 He established a successful surgical practice, and made numerous discoveries in medical science and anatomy.
 He became Fellow of the Royal Society in 1767, and Surgeon-General in 1790.
 After his death, Hunter quickly gained a reputation as having been the founding father of his profession.
-His collection of nearly 14,000 natural history specimens became the basis of the Hunterian Museum, in Glasgow, established in 1807.
+His collection of nearly 14,000 natural history specimens became the basis of the Hunterian Museum at the Royal College of Surgeons, London.

 Watch a film clip on the sitter from the BBC Archive in the Media section below